DocNow/hydrator/README.md

     yarn run pack:win
     yarn run pack:linux

-Hydrator was created using [electron-react-redux-boilerplatee] so check out that documentation for more information about commands that are available.
+Hydrator was created using [electron-react-redux-boilerplate] so check out that documentation for more information about commands that are available.

 ## How to Cite